MERCADO DE LA RIBERA

 This bar is located in the Antiguo barrio where you rarely find tourists.
 Euskaldunes (Basques) swear by the fried calamari which, I can tell you, is freshly caught and prepared with the lightest of batter, the perfect amount of salt and a squeeze of lemon.
 HELL YES!
 Wash it down with a Basque sidra (cider) or Txakolina (local white wine) before pouncing to the beach less than five minutes away.

 Calle del General Artetxe, 8 | Donostia (San Sebastián)

 Incredible classics such as seared bacalao (salt cod) and new touches to Spanish/Basque flavors like raw salmon atop crushed avocado spiked with black sesame seeds.
 Grab what you like, pay later.
 We kept ordering and ordering without a miss.
 Really busy on Thursday nights.

 This XVII palace was converted into a luxury, four-star retreat that combines modern, sleek elegance with antique historical elements.
 The scenery inside the hotel and meandering the village will be a reprieve for stress.

 Barkaiztegi Bidea, 42 | Donosita/San Sebastian (Gipuzkoa/Guipúzcoa)

-Cider menus aren't what they used to me but this sidrería, from cider to ox to a bacalao (salt cod) dish from grandma's recipe to the desserts are magical.
-I didn't like tarta de queso (Spanish version) of cheesecake until I forked into their homemade version.
+The quality of food from this sidrería is no question, one of the best in the entire Basque Country; from cider to ox to a bacalao (salt cod) dish from grandma's recipe to the desserts are magical.
+I had never been a fan of Spanish tarta de queso (cheesecake) until I forked into their homemade version that was rich and fresh and tasting of every ingredient.
 Cuajada (soured-milk pudding almost like thick, raw, unsweetened yogurt) was the best way to end a meal fit for royalty or the most humble of palates.